 - Pelvic physical therapy is one evidence-based option that may provide a non-surgical solution for blocked tubes.

-- Chinese Herbal Medicine and EGCG, an extract in Green tea, have been shown to reduce the volume of uterine fibroids.
+- Chinese Herbal Medicine and EGCG, an extract in Green tea, have been studied for their potential to reduce the volume of uterine fibroids.

-- Acupuncture has been shown in many research modules to be a successful treatment in restoring fertility in both men and women by improving sperm quality, ovaries function, and balancing the endocrine system and hormones.
+- Acupuncture has been studied in many research modules for its potential to support fertility in both men and women by supporting sperm quality, ovarian function, and balancing the endocrine system and hormones.
 (11), (12)

 Micronutrients